-Mellon Mays fellows, welcome to your start-up guide to library research.
+Mellon Mays fellows, welcome to your guide to library research and resources.

-It's my hope that this guide answers some of the basic questions you might have about using library resources, and offers a useful place to begin your research.
+It's our hope that this guide answers some of the basic questions you might have about using library resources, and is useful throughout your research.

-You'll also find a list of subject librarians.
-We are research specialists in our assigned disciplines, and are available to help you with your work at every stage.
+You'll also find a list of subject librarians, specialists in assigned disciplines available to help you with your work at every stage.
 Please feel free to chat with us online, call, or email.
-If you're not sure who to contact, please get in touch with me and I can help.

 Best of luck in your research!

 Chat - Text - Phone - In Person: quick answers to small questions

 Self-service guides to resources in over 80 discipline and area study topics